Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Results

 \subsection{Leave-One-Language-Out Analysis}

-To better understand the role of target-language supervision, we compare the standard cross-lingual setting with a multilingual leave-one-language-out (LOLO) setup.
-In the cross-lingual setting, the target language is included in the multilingual training data, whereas in LOLO it is fully excluded and used only for testing.
-This comparison provides a stronger test of transfer: if performance remains stable under LOLO, the model is likely capturing language-agnostic cues of abusive speech rather than relying mainly on target-language-specific supervision.
+To assess how much performance depends on target-language supervision, the standard cross-lingual setting (target language included in multilingual training data) is compared against a leave-one-language-out (LOLO) setup (target language fully excluded, used only for testing).
+If performance remains stable under LOLO, the model is likely capturing language-agnostic cues of abusive speech rather than relying mainly on target-language-specific supervision.

-Figures~\ref{fig:lolo_delta_both} and~\ref{fig:lolo_mean_both} present this comparison from two complementary perspectives.
-Figure~\ref{fig:lolo_delta_both} shows the language-wise difference between LOLO and cross-lingual macro-F1, while Figure~\ref{fig:lolo_mean_both} shows the mean macro-F1 across shot sizes.
-Across both adaptation settings, a consistent pattern emerges: \textbf{LOLO remains competitive with cross-lingual evaluation, but does not outperform it on average}.
-The mean performance curves in Figures~\ref{fig:lolo_mean_a} and~\ref{fig:lolo_mean_b} show that cross-lingual training retains a small but persistent overall advantage, indicating that direct exposure to the target language still provides useful information.

-At the same time, the language-wise comparison reveals a more nuanced picture.
-As shown in Figures~\ref{fig:lolo_delta_a} and~\ref{fig:lolo_delta_b}, LOLO outperforms cross-lingual for a subset of languages, most clearly for \textbf{Tamil} in both settings.
-Smaller LOLO gains are also observed for \textbf{Kannada} and \textbf{Bhojpuri}, and for \textbf{Punjabi} under projection+fine-tuning.
-These cases suggest that multilingual transfer can generalise well even when the target language is entirely absent from training.
-One plausible explanation is that the shared multilingual CLAP representation already captures some abuse-related acoustic cues in a form that transfers across languages.

-However, LOLO does not produce consistent improvements across the full benchmark.
-In both adaptation settings, cross-lingual remains clearly stronger for languages such as \textbf{Haryanvi} and \textbf{Gujarati}, and the margins in favour of cross-lingual are often larger than the margins in favour of LOLO.
-This indicates that some languages benefit more strongly from target-language exposure, even in a multilingual training regime.
-The learned representation therefore appears to combine both transferable cross-lingual structure and language-specific information, with the relative importance of each varying across languages.

-The shot-wise curves further show that the LOLO effect is \textbf{small and unstable rather than monotonic}.
-The gap between LOLO and cross-lingual fluctuates across shot sizes rather than widening or narrowing consistently.
-This suggests that the effect of excluding the target language is not determined solely by supervision volume, but also by the interaction between language identity, adaptation regime, and the structure of the pre-trained embedding space.
-Put differently, target-language exclusion is not uniformly harmful, but neither does it systematically improve multilingual transfer.